 TX delivers big benefits when done well.
-According to research by ServiceNow and ThoughtLab, 60% of organisations have increased revenue as a result of tightly aligning CX and EX.
-About half of surveyed organisations recognised improvements across health and safety (53%), products and services (50%), data security and privacy (48%), and reputation (48%).
+According to research by ServiceNow and ThoughtLab, 60% of organizations have increased revenue as a result of tightly aligning CX and EX.
+About half of surveyed organizations recognized improvements across health and safety (53%), products and services (50%), data security and privacy (48%), and reputation (48%).

 In today’s macroeconomic environment, investing in TX should be a top priority.
 It’s been shown to generate lasting, meaningful returns for businesses.

 Delivering a great TX isn’t a simple exercise.
 In the Workflow total experience special report, ServiceNow Chief Transformation Officer Vishy Gopalakrishnan says it takes a real shift in mindset.

 “Business leaders have to wear the hat of someone who’s going to consume what we provide as a service,” he explains.
 “What does that person want to get done, and how can I make it easy for them?”